 But what about sleep?
 Specifically, what about baby sleep?
 There are a number of oils that allegedly calm, relax, and promote better sleep…but can you use these oils to help your baby sleep?
 And, most importantly, even if you DO use them, will they actually work?

 Amy Pond, one of our dedicated readers, offered to weigh in on this for us.
 As a big fan of essential oils herself, Amy is a mom who uses them with her whole family.
 Amy was happy to share her own tips and suggestions for how to use essential oils to help lengthen and improve your baby’s sleep.

 Read on for details!

 Can Essential Oils REALLY Help Your Baby Sleep?

 In a word – probably!
-While there’s no specific evidence that essential oils are directly responsible for improving sleep, there are studies indicating that lavender seems to relax and soothe babies, and lead to better, deeper, longer sleep.
-That’s not surprising, since lavender is the most well known oil for sleep problems; it is incredibly calming and has great sedative properties.
+While there’s no specific evidence that essential oils are directly responsible for improving sleep, there are studies indicating that lavender can help.
+Lavender seems to relax and soothe babies, and lead to better, deeper, longer sleep.
+That’s not surprising, since lavender is the most well known oil for sleep problems.
+It is incredibly calming and has great sedative properties.

 Roman chamomile is another great oil known for its calming, soothing, and relaxing properties.
 It has a light, floral scent and is wonderful for creating a peaceful environment.

 Choosing and Using Essential Oils With Your Baby

 First off, it is very important to make sure that your aromatherapy essential oils are pure therapeutic grade.
-Some store bought essential oils can have unwanted ingredients like fillers, pesticides, chemicals, fragrance and other synthetic additives, which don’t have the same healing benefits as pure oil.
+Some store bought essential oils can have unwanted ingredients like fillers, pesticides, chemicals, fragrance and other synthetic additives.
+These fillers don’t have the same healing benefits as pure oil.
 It’s also important to remember that less is more!
 Often, 1 or 2 drops is all you need.

 Good carrier oils include olive oil, almond oil, coconut oil, grapeseed oil, and jojoba oil.
 Dilution ratios are approximately 1-2 drops per 2 tablespoons of carrier oil for a baby, and 1-2 drops per 1/2-1 teaspoon for a toddler or preschooler.